DenverCoder1/popup-for-google-tasks/README.md

 ## Installation

-This extension requires a Chromium-based browser that supports manifest v2 (eg. [Brave](https://brave.com/))
+This extension requires Chrome or a Chromium-based browser such as Brave.

 1. Clone this repository
 2. Go to `chrome://extensions/`